 The technical data provided above is for guidance only.
 For batch specific data refer to the Certificate of Analysis.

-Richtand et al (2000) The dopamine D3 receptor antagonist nafadotride inhibits development of locomotor sensitization to amphetamine.
+Richtand et al (2000) The DA D3 receptor antagonist nafadotride inhibits development of locomotor sensitization to amphetamine.
 Brain Res.
 867 239 PMID: 10837819

 View Related Products by Product Action